How Do Bees Reproduce?

 The original queen might decide to leave the hive as she knows there will soon be a replacement queen bee, or the new virgin queen will use her stinger to attack and kill the old queen.
 Most commonly, the worker bees will swarm the old queen and ball around her, causing her body temperature to rise and eventually lead to her death via overheating.

 Read more...
-Do Bees Like Sunflowers?
+Why Do Bees Make Honey?

 If a queen bee suddenly dies, the worker bees quickly attempt to create a replacement emergency queen bee from the existing larvae, who will be given an excess of royal jelly to help stimulate the growth of reproductive organs.
 The emergency queen bees are generally much smaller and have lessened reproductive outputs than regular queen bees.